 The Board of Trustees is responsible for the other information.
-Other Information has not been received by the auditor at the date the audit report is signed.
-Other information does not include the financial statements, and our auditor's report thereon.
+The other information comprises the information included on pages accompanying the financial statements, and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.